grafana/pyroscope/docs/sources/configure-client/grafana-alloy/ebpf/setup-kubernetes.md

 helm search repo grafana/alloy
 ```

-The command returns a list of available versions of Grafana Alloy.
+The command returns a list of available versions of Alloy.

 ## Create an Alloy configuration file